Yahoo DFS Basketball: Tuesday Picks

 This article is part of our Yahoo DFS Basketball series.

-Tuesday brings a limited slate in the NBA consisting of only four games.
-There aren't really any exciting matchups, either.
-The Pelicans and Suns could be a battle between two playoff teams, but the Pelicans being without Brandon Ingram (hamstring) puts a damper on things.
+There won't be a ton of action in the NBA on Tuesday with just four games on the schedule.
+The marquee matchup figures to be the Bucks hosting the Bulls.
+However, Khris Middleton (wrist) has already been ruled out, so the Bucks are going to be shorthanded.

-The Nets will be on the road against the Magic, meaning that Kyrie Irving will once again be eligible to play.
-Jimmy Butler is expected to make his return for the Heat when they host the Pistons.
+The Bulls will also remain without Lonzo Ball (wrist), who they announced will be shut down from running for the next 10 days.
+Another matchup features the Nuggets looking to bounce back from a lopsided loss to the Celtics on Sunday when they host the Clippers.

-Let's highlight some players to consider for your Yahoo lineups, as well as a few to possibly avoid.
+Let's dig into the matchups and highlight some players to consider for your Yahoo lineups, as well as a few to avoid.

 GUARDS